symfony/symfony-docs/components/dependency_injection/autowiring.rst

         $container->setDefinition('twitter_client', $definition);

-The autowiring subsystem will parse the constructor of the ``TwitterClient`` class and detects its dependencies that way.
-Here it will find and fill the need for an instance of a ``Rot13Transformer``.

-If an existing service definition (and only one – see below) is of the needed type, it will inject it.
-Here it’s not the case, but the subsystem is smart enough to automatically register a private service for the Rot13Transformer class and set it as first argument of the ``twitter_client`` service.
+The autowiring subsystem will detect the dependencies of the ``TwitterClient`` class by parsing its constructor.
+For instance it will find here an instance of a ``Rot13Transformer`` as dependency.
+If an existing service definition (and only one – see below) is of the required type, this service will be injected.
+If it not the case (like in this example), the subsystem is smart enough to automatically register a private service for the ``Rot13Transformer`` class and set it as first argument of the `twitter_client``` service.
 Again, it can work only if there is one class of the given type.
-If there are several classes of the same type, you must fallback to the explicit service definition or register a default implementation.
+If there are several classes of the same type, you must use an explicit service definition or register a default implementation.

 As you can see, the autowiring feature drastically reduces the amount of configuration required to define a service.
 No more arguments section!
-It also makes it easy to change the dependencies of the ``TwitterClient`` class: just add or remove typehinted arguments in the constructor and you’re done.
+It also makes it easy to change the dependencies of the ``TwitterClient`` class: just add or remove typehinted arguments in the constructor and you are done.
 There is no need anymore to search and edit related service definitions.

 Here is a typical controller using the ``twitter_client`` service::

     // src/AppBundle/Controller/DefaultController.php
     namespace AppBundle\Controller;

     use Sensio\Bundle\FrameworkExtraBundle\Configuration\Route;